Abdallah531/Data_Mining_Assignment_Association_Rules/README.md

 ## Introduction

-This tool implements association rule mining algorithms to analyze transaction data from a bakery dataset.
+This repository contains an implementation of association rule mining algorithms to analyze transaction data from a bakery dataset.
 The program allows users to discover frequent item sets and strong association rules based on their specified minimum support count and minimum confidence level.

 ## Problem Description